Noksek2/MYNLP/readme.md

-#I dont know nlp but unless i tried it
+# I dont know nlp but i tried it
 :)